-As a small school our staff are able to know every child and build on their strengths and interests, reflecting them in the content of lessons.
-We also offer an incredible range of extra-curricular activities ranging from many different sports to Lego, chess, dance, singing, cross country, science - and many more.
+As a small school, our staff are able to know every child and build on their strengths and interests, reflecting them in the content of lessons.
+We also offer an incredible range of extra-curricular activities, ranging from many different sports to Lego, chess, dance, singing, cross-country, science – and many more.

-If you decide to choose Richard Durning’s for your child, as I hope you will, I am sure you and your child will very happy with that decision.
+If you decide to choose Richard Durning’s for your child, as I hope you will, I am sure you and your child will be very happy with that decision.

 Judy Hales